Functionality added or changed:

 --enable-

-options (for example, plugin_name
+options (for example, plugin_name--enable-innodb) did not

 work correctly.